Nivalyx/osu-wiki/wiki/Tournaments/ICC/2022/en.md

 ## Participants

-Listed below are the players who managed to qualify into the Round of 32 (along with their seed number and average map rank tallied across all Qualifier beatmaps) out of 39 registered players in total.
+Listed below are the players who managed to qualify into the Round of 32 (along with their seed number and average map rank tallied across each individual Qualifier beatmaps) out of 39 registered players in total.

 | Seed No. | Player | Avg.
 Map Rank |
 | :-: | :-- | :-- |